 (PL) Is there a list of "forbidden images", such as nunchuckas, erections or eye gouging sequences for example?.
 (RWF) Nunchuckas cannot be seen in a context in which their use is glamorised in combat sequences in martial arts

-contexts, the BBFC also removes the sight of butterfly knives being twirled and the sight of throwing stars in use.
-An eye gouging sequence might be different in any one film, so we would look at a film as a whole before we took a decision
+the BBFC also removes the sight of butterfly knives being twirled and the sight of throwing stars in use.
+An eye gouging sequence might be different in any one film, so we would look at a film as a whole before we took a decision on this.

 (PL) " Stalk n slash" pictures seem to have found a particular disfavour with the board, why is this?